• Skip to primary navigation

 Physical therapy consultation with senior patient.

-Physical Therapy (Part of Physical Therapy and Rehabilitation)
+Physical Therapy (Part of Rehabilitation and Therapy Services)

-At UAMS Health, our physical therapists use the latest equipment and innovations, providing personalized treatment plans to adults of all ages.
-We treat a variety of physical conditions requiring rehabilitation …
+At UAMS Health, our physical therapists use the latest equipment, methods and exercises, providing one-of-a-kind treatment plans to adults of all ages.

 View Area of Expertise